COE Core Values

 enhance Butler University candidates' performance as pre-service

-This is most effectively accomplished in a personal context which
+administrators.
+This is most effectively accomplished in a

-leads us to develop programs that emphasize positive and satisfying
+personal context which leads us to develop programs that emphasize

-for their on-going professional ties with other Butler alumni,
+graduates are noted for their on-going professional ties with other

-former professors, and the entire Butler community and for their
+Butler alumni, former professors, and the entire Butler community

 - Candidates will combine content knowledge, pedagogical